 Chromebox costs about $200, which makes it a pricier option.
 However, you do get extra value for that higher price tag.
 It’s a larger box that essentially gives you all of the functionality that you need for a wide variety of digital signage solutions.

-UPshow makes digital signage easier
+UPshow makes using Chromecast for digital signage easier